 A beautiful Día de los Muertos display is small, but thoughtful is in Frontierland.
 Calaveras-style face painting is free but the line can get long.

 Space Mountain Ghost Galaxy will also have a long line.
 If you use MaxPass book this one early or stop by before riding The Haunted Mansion Holiday and get a FastPass.

 Ray Bradbury's inspired Halloween tree is a do not miss.
 The Halloween tree is in Frontierland near the Golden Horseshoe.

 Disney took the Halloween theming up a notch last year when they decorated Radiator Springs.
 The theming is on point.
 Stop by Cars Land before it gets dark and then again at night.
 The lights make the decor even better.

 Guardians of the Galaxy Monsters After Dark is a fun thrill ride.
 The Guardians must save Groot before monsters get him.
 This overlay takes place after sunset.

 As to Halloween food and merchandise.
-A few familiar items will be back.
+A few familiar items came back.
 Like The Headless Horseman Straw Clip and the tire pumpkin straw.
-A few items are fan favorites updated.
-The Oogie Boogie Bucket and the poison apple Stein.
-There will also be a Cauldron Premium Popcorn Bucket.
-I urge you to stay calm and not buy them up.
-Otherwise Disney will run out and re-sellers will snatch them up and inflate prices.
+The 2019 food and merchandise should be announced before September of this year.
+A few fan favorites are usually updated or return.
+Like the Oogie Boogie Bucket and the poison apple Stein.
 Click here to see the new merchandise.

 Disney released all the unique Halloween offerings this year that will include many flavored churros.
 There will also be many other sweet and savory treats.
 You can find out more here.
 Via Disney Parks Blogs.